videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/301-conditionalaccess-policy-blueprint-automation/readme.md

 In this tutorial, you learn how to:

-:heavy_check_mark: Deploy this logic app to your organization.  \newline
+:heavy_check_mark: Deploy this logic app to your organization.  <br />
-:heavy_check_mark: Authenticate your logic app to Azure AD with the right permissions.  \n
+:heavy_check_mark: Authenticate your logic app to Azure AD with the right permissions.  <br />
 :heavy_check_mark: Add a trigger that monitors OneDrive folder for policy blueprint requests.
 :heavy_check_mark: Add an action that sends a message to Teams security channel for approving or rejecting these requests.
 :heavy_check_mark: Add a condition that checks the approval response.